nuejs/nue/packages/nuejs.org/docs/content-collections.md

 ### Gallery tag { #gallery }
 Content collections are rendered with a `gallery` tag.
-This can be on your your [layout modules](custom-layouts.html)
+This can be on your [layout modules](custom-layouts.html) for example.

 ```html
 <gallery/>